MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 The rest of the document follows this structure:

-- a **risk control** contains a description of which area the control covers,
+- A **risk control** contains a description of which area the control covers.
-- the **objective** of the control and what it's supposed to accomplish,
+- The **objective** of the control and what it's supposed to accomplish.
-- a **threat statement** that gives a description of the risk being mitigated,
+- A **threat statement** that gives a description of the risk being mitigated.
-- and finally, **guidance** for implementing a control.
+- **Guidance** for implementing a control.
 We understand that not all guidance can be implemented for legitimate business reasons.
 We suggest documenting guidance that can't be implemented.

 The following table is a control pulled from the AI systems risk assessment, notes are added to describe each part of a risk categories structure.